w3c/wcag3/guidelines/groups/input-operation/input-operation/content-on-hover-or-keyboard-focus.md

 :::

 :::note
-This criterion applies to content that appears in addition to the triggering component itself.
-Since hidden components that are made visible on keyboard focus (such as links used to skip to another part of a :term[page] / :term[view]) do not present additional content they are not covered by this criterion.
+This applies to content that appears in addition to the triggering interactive element itself.
+Since hidden interactive elements that are made visible on keyboard focus (such as links used to skip to another part of a :term[view]) do not present additional content they are not covered by this requirement.
 :::